uni-tue-kn/TAS_Benchmark/README.md

 - Periods: 1ms+2ms
 - Latency: Same as stream period
 - Frames per period: 1

+Remark: Rings correspond to sparse topologies and RRGs correspond to highly meshed topologies.
+We suggest to evaluate all 40 problem instances of both topologies for a single result data point to cover the effects of different topologies.
+However, using only 20 problem instances of a single topology is also possible.
+In either case, 20 problem instances are sufficient to calculate confidence intervals.

 # Units and Encoding
 - Times are stated in nanoseconds